diyessi/explications/content/articles/srt1.md

 ```
        TOV 2,4               NORMAL RETURN WITH Y(4)                   MISRT1041
 ```
+Computing a square root should not result in an overflow, but the overflow indicator was set in the `ALS 10` instruction.

 The `TOV` operation, *Transfer on Overflow*, clears the overflow indicator and transfers to the effective address if the overflow indicator is on.
-Otherwise, it continues with the next instruction, which is a constant.
-The overflow indicator was set in the `ALS 10` instruction, so this will not fall through to the constant.
+Otherwise, it continues with the next instruction.
+Today it would be considered good practice to follow the `TOV` instruction with a branch to some kind of report of an assertion violated, but in 1958 using the `TOV` to both clear the overflow indicator and return was considered efficient.